HolyHobo-chan/MeshRemote/README.md

   `xcodebuild -downloadComponent MetalToolchain` if Xcode asks for it)
 - A MeshCentral server.
 SSH sessions additionally require `"ssh": true` in the domain section of the server's `config.json`.

-## Building and installing on your iPhone

-1. Open `MeshRemote.xcodeproj` in Xcode.
-2. Select the **MeshRemote** target → *Signing & Capabilities* → choose your team
-   (a free Apple ID works; change the bundle identifier if it collides).
-3. Plug in your iPhone, pick it as the run destination, and hit **Run**.
-4. On a free provisioning profile the app expires after 7 days — just build again.

 First launch: tap **+**, enter your server (e.g. `server.example.com` or `host:port`), username and password.
 Toggle *Allow self-signed certificate* if your